alexw2326/Vite_React_Supabase_Template/SETUP_GUIDE.md

 ## 10. Create an Auth Context

 Create a file `src/contexts/AuthContext.tsx`:

+If you don't have a contexts folder under src, you can hit create folder then under that folder create the file and paste the following code into it.

 ```typescript
 import { createContext, useContext, useEffect, useState, ReactNode } from 'react';